atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

   - newEnrollment
   - overrideEnrollment (app wanting to enroll a new public key)
   - changeNamespaceAccess
-- MPKAMs need access to all encryption private keys
+- MPKAM apps need access to all encryption private keys
+  - If an app being enrolled requires __manage access, then share all encryption private keys with them
+  - So they can share the relevant subset with other apps as they enroll
+  - Corollary: When an encryption keypair is created in a namespace, it must be shared (1) with all apps which have access to the namespace (2) with all apps who have the MPKAM access (__shared namespace)